bikegirl/NLP-Nitro/README.md

 # CIT591-NLP-Nitro
-## CIT 591 End of the Year Project - making your world more complex one token at a time...
+Making your world more complex one token at a time...

 ### Introduction